thfai2000/taichi-orm/README.md

 ```

-Then you can use it simply just like a normal field.
+Then you can use it simply just like a normal field
 ```ts
   let activeProducts = await Product.find({
     where: {